 Are there some rooms in the home that look more dated than others?
 If so, that’s a good place to start.
 For many families, that means beginning with the bathroom.
-Working with experts like those at Simple Bath will make updating even the most dated bathroom fun, exciting, and easy.
-Completing a renovation project on this scale also gives families the confidence to start tackling the bigger stuff when they’re ready.
+Working with experts like those at Simple Bath will make modernizing even the most dated bathroom fun, exciting, and easy.
+Completing a renovation project on this scale also gives families the confidence to start tackling the bigger areas when they’re ready.

 Choose a General Theme or Style

 While every room in the house doesn’t have to look exactly the same, it’s a good idea to have a general style guide in mind when renovating and redecorating a home.
 Think about different color schemes, general themes, and current trends, and choose the ones that are the best fit for the family’s unique personality.
 Some families love a modernist, minimalist style, while others feel more comfortable in homes that seem more lived-in.
 There’s no right or wrong answer.